playwithbear/pharaoh-idle/ADVANCEMENTS.md

 The advancement levels are based on an exponents of 10, so you gain rewards at 10, 100, 1,000 etc.

 ### Items Owned (for each machine type)
+**Key variable:** depends on each item.
+Scribes is 'scribes' **Affected stat:** Production/tick

+This is a more experimental one as I have a feeling it may accelerate the game beyond what is reasonable.

+Will trigger a 2x multiplier at each of the following ownership levels: 32, 64, 128 etc. (basically an exponent of 2, starting at 2^5)

 ### Total earned resources (Gold and Ankhs)